chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

-Our **edge parameter** (`E`) describes the data type that needs to be passed along the edges in our graph; in our case we only need to keep track of one `Int` that describes our width.
+Our **edge parameter** (`E`) describes the data type that needs to be passed along the edges in our graph; in our case we only need to keep track of one `Int` that describes our width, which will live inside our `EdgeParam` class.

 We also specify a **bundle parameter** (`B`), which is the type of data that will resolve into parameterized hardware ports between our modules.
-For us, this is a Chisel `UInt` with the width described by our edge parameter.
+For us, this is a Chisel `UInt` with the width described by our edge parameter (see the `bundle` function).

 ```scala mdoc
 // PARAMETER TYPES:                       D              U            E          B